 This trip we fly into Marseille and after a short limo ride we settle in Aix-en-Provence.
 Flying out will be from Paris –we take a 3 hourTGV (high speed trai) up to Paris with a champagne picnic en route for our final three nights and departure to home.

-Just so you know, life goes on in Paris as it does everywhere.
+Just so you know, life goes on in Paris and France as it does everywhere.
 The French embrace their days like no others: start with living every moment and going from there.
 Food, drink, friends and family are embraced as only the French can.
-It is being a "Bon Vivant"- a good liver!
-(Liver like Life not the organ).
-There was no noticible difference on our Sept 2016 trip- Paris will always be the City of Light.
+It is being a "Bon Vivant"- a pleasure seeker!
+Paris will always be the City of Light.
 It is as full of beauty and love as it has always been- it truly is like no other city on earth.
-I'm thinking of a trip to Versailles as well: a short ride to an spectacular location.
+I'm thinking of a trip to Versailles as well: a short ride to another spectacular location.
 With all the TV shows now available featuring this incredible palace, Versailles seems like a must see.

 Not a tourist.